sehgalaryan1/Stock_Score_App/README.md

 # StockScore: A Multi-Page Streamlit App for Stock Analysis

-An interactive, multi-page Streamlit dashboard that combines fundamental and technical analysis to dynamically rate stocks using live Yahoo Finance data and machine learning models.
+An interactive, multi-page Streamlit dashboard that combines fundamental and technical analysis to dynamically rate stocks using live Yahoo Finance data and pre-trained machine learning models.

 ---